Mogra, Hooghly: People

 Mogra has a diverse population.
 Mogra is home to mostly Bengalis but there is significant population of Biharis.
 The oldest groups in the area are Bagdis, Ghosh, Das and Sadhukhan.
 After the division of Bengal, many refugees settled from Bangladesh.
 Bagati is a locality inside Mogra and was the ancestral home of the Young Bengal leader Ramgopal Ghosh.

 Transport

 The Grand Trunk Road, which is one of Asia's oldest and longest major roads, passes through Mogra.

 Mogra is connected to a variety of destinations via public transport.
-Hooghly Private Bus Number 4 (Chunchura Court-Memari) and 8 (Chunchura Court-Kalna) run via Mogra.
-Auto rickshaws and Toto are available for covering short distances.
+All bus routes via Mogra, except Route Number 23 has been abolished.
+Hooghly Private Bus Number 23 is the only bus that connects Mogra to Chinsurah, Mahanad and Tarakeswar.
+Auto rickshaws, Toto, Magic are available for covering short distances.
 Mogra railway station is situated on Howrah-Bardhaman main line and local trains run from Mogra to Bardhaman and Howrah.

-Netaji Subhash Chandra Bose International Airport is approximately an hour's drive.
+Netaji Subhash Chandra Bose International Airport is approximately an hour's drive from Mogra.